fnando/aitch/README.md

 ### Validating responses

-When you know of kind of response you're expecting, you can validate the response with a list of accepted response statuses.
+When you know the kind of response you're expecting, you can validate it by specifying the `expect` option.

 ```ruby
 Aitch.get do